Cape Fur Seals Near Cape Town

 What to expect from the Robben Island Tour

 The tour of Robben Island includes a guided bus tour and a walk through the prison facilities.
-Former political prisoners often lead these tours, sharing firsthand insights into the island’s impact on South Africa’s history.
+Former political prisoners lead these tours, sharing firsthand insights into their horrific experiences in the prison on the island.
 The tour is deeply moving and focuses on historical significance rather than scenic ocean views.

-• Photo Opportunities: You’re welcome to take photos, including inside the prison, but be respectful by keeping your phone on silent.
+• Photo Opportunities: You’re welcome to take photos, including inside the prison, but are requested to be respectful by keeping your phone on silent.

 Travel Tip: Consider planning an alternative activity at the V&A Waterfront for younger children while older family members tour Robben Island.